agchitre/norse_tarot_webapi/README.md

 # phaser-3-aws
-Boiler template to deploy your Phaser 3 game to aws amplify
+Boiler template to deploy your Phaser3 game to aws amplify